MehranDHN/AlbumKhaneh/README.md

 - Graph Database: A graph database is used to store and query the RDF data, enabling complex queries and data relationships.
 - Semantic Search: Advanced search capabilities based on RDF and graph data.
 - Interoperability: Supports integration with other IIIF and RDF-based systems.

+##logicalorganization

+The project has a one to one map between each folder/album and a logical container for each album.
+MORE About each Image URL and its xoresponding IIIF Manifest HERE

 ## Architecture